 If your subwoofer isn’t perfect, it may not fit exactly where you need it to.
 The device may work if it is turned to the side.
 It is important to ensure that the subwoofer is stable and that it doesn’t get damaged by being placed in a small area.

 You may also need to consider the size.
 For amplifying desk speakers, a smaller subwoofer will be a better choice.
-The Polk Audio PSW111 is an 8-inch cubic subwoofer that’s ideal for home theaters or other areas.
+The Polk Audio PSW111 is an 8-inch cubic subwoofer that’s ideal for home theater or other areas.

 If you have a home studio you might need a larger model.
 The Subwoofer is a smaller cube and can be used in larger spaces.
 Although it is not always the best, it can help you decide whether a subwoofer should be placed on its side.

-Take into account the Design
+Take into Account the Design

 A subwoofer’s design can have an impact on where it should be placed and whether it should be placed on the side.
 A cubic subwoofer, for example, would be simpler to adjust as the center would remain the same.